jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 Our perpetual exchange is LP-to-trader perpetual exchange based on oracle prices.

 Our pool consists of 5 tokens, SOL, ETH, WBTC, USDC, and USDT.
-Liquidity providers desposit one of the pool tokens into the pool in exchange for LP tokens representing their share of the pool.
+Liquidity providers deposit one of the pool tokens into the pool in exchange for LP tokens representing their share of the pool.

 A trader may open a leveraged position by putting up collateral and borrowing the rest of the position from the pool.